 CROSSCURRENTS LLC Owner and Principal,

-Having over a decade of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
+Having over two decades of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
 A graduate of the University of the Pacific and with a law degree from the University of the Pacific’s McGeorge School of Law.
 Lee has been recognized for his political work with a Two Pollie Awards from the American Association of Political Consultants, Four Goldie Awards and a 2020 All-Star Designation from The Goldies Peer Choice Awards.

 Most noteable for CrossCurrentsLLC in 2014 was one of it’s few losses, the Johnny Tacherra race in California’s 16th Congressional District.
 There, CrossCurrents was able to take an underfunded challenger, develope a campaign plan that was laser like in it’s precision and execution, and end up over 700 votes ahead on election night of an incumbent with a 10-3 cash advantage and a history of 30 years of public office.
 It was a race that captivated the election with profiles in the National Review and the Wall Street Journal.